 The power of a Marketo marketing automation platform is immense and must be used carefully to ensure the security of the system.
 Marketo administrators need to make a number of decisions on how to assign roles and grant permissions for various types of user roles.
-The Marketo platform requires admins to exercise caution when managing users, as it houses a large amount of data, including the kinds of updates on leads, accounts and contacts, similar to those in CRM systems.
+The Marketo platform requires admins to exercise caution when managing users, as it houses a large amount of data, including the kinds of updates on leads, accounts, and contacts, similar to those in CRM systems.

-Marketo offers several predefined roles that can be set up with varying level of access, depending upon the amount of access to the data that users will need.
+Marketo offers several predefined roles that can be set up with varying levels of access, depending upon the amount of access to the data that users will need.
 Marketo administrators can select the right type of roles according to the positions and responsibilities of users from the following list of built-in roles:

 Analytics User – users who need to handle the measurements and monitoring of the campaign are assigned with the role of this analytics built-in role.
 Permissions given to these roles are limited to the ‘Analytics’ section.

-Marketing User – Marketers are assigned this role with permissions to throughout the system, minus the ‘Admin’ part.
+Marketing User – Marketers are assigned this role with permissions throughout the system, minus the ‘Admin’ part.

-Standard User – Similar to the ‘Marketing’ user role, standard users are also given permission to all parts of the application, except Admin section.
+Standard User – Similar to the ‘Marketing’ user role, standard users are also given permission to all parts of the application, except the Admin section.